-The Bachelor of Arts in Ministry program of 120 hours prepares the graduate for the particular ministry to which God has called him or her.
+The Bachelor of Arts in Ministry program prepares the graduate for the particular ministry to which God has called him or her.
 The graduate will be competent to prepare and proclaim effective Bible messages and/or lessons, provide competent counsel or assistance to those to whom he or she ministers in coping with the typical problems of life, and give competent leadership to the ministries and programs of the local church.
-For many graduates this degree is their final formal ministry preparation.
+For many graduates, this degree is their formal, ministry preparation.
 For those called to continue their education, the Bachelor of Arts in Ministry is an excellent foundation for graduate studies.

-In addition to the 91 hour core of studies, the Bachelor of Arts in Ministry Program consists of 9 hours of required ministry courses and 20 hours of ministry electives designed to allow the student to structure his studies according to personal needs or interests.
+In addition to the 80 hours of core studies, the Bachelor of Arts in Ministry Program consists of 20 hours of required ministry courses and 20 hours of ministry electives designed to allow the student to structure his studies according to personal needs or interests.